Together in Christ: 'Saddened and Scattered' — Acts 8:1-5

 Today's Prayer

 Father, thank you for the example of these brave and committed early disciples.
-Stir my heart to feel Your burden for the lost and use every opportunity I have to share Jesus.
+Stir my heart to feel Your burden for lost people and use every opportunity I have to share Jesus.
 I want my heart to resonate with Jesus' passion for reaching the lost and broken of my world.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings